 - Be sure to purchase a frame with a center support for your queen or king set as this prolongs the life of the set and maintains the warranty.

 - What pillows and bedding will work well with your new mattress?
 Will you need to purchase deep-pocket sheets?

 - Mattress covers are available in our stores to protect your mattress and your warranty.

 Mattress Size Chart

-When it comes to buying a mattress, it’s important to determine the exact size that you need.
-When buying a new mattress set you’ll need to ensure that (1) it’s big enough for you to lie down and comfortably move around and (2) it fits in the space you have allocated for it within your home.
+When it comes to buying a mattress set, it’s important to determine the exact size that you need by ensuring that (1) it’s big enough for you to lie down and comfortably move around and (2) it fits in the space you have allocated for it within your home.
 If it’s simply a swap out of old with new, you’ll need to ensure the new mattress measurements are in line with an existing box spring and frame size or else you may end up with unsightly overhangs or ledges.
 The comfort of the mattress and maneuverability in the space should be considered when purchasing your new mattress.
-You should expect your investment to last the next 6-8 years.

 Our Store Policies:

 - Due to the nature of our business, we cannot process refunds.
 However, we will gladly exchange your mattress and/or box spring once within ninety (90) days of the original sale date.